 For the Traditional homeschooler, there are plenty of resources available.
 In addition to those that come with your curriculum, you can search out a variety of options online as well.
 For instance, there are extensive academic sites that offer tutorials and online classes, “cheat sheets” filled with need-to-know information at a glance, free printables, social groups, and much more.

 The public library is always an excellent resource, where many good habits and lessons and be learned.
 The massive variety of books, magazines, and newspapers provides a well-rounded experience.
 Many libraries are now offering homeschool curriculum as well, so be sure to ask if your favorite happens to be included.
 And don’t forget to check their website for classes like foreign language links and practice tests for both the ACT and the SAT.

-Depending on your opinion of the use of screen time during homeschool, you could consider using academic-specific apps, som of which are free.
-Depending on your operating system, there are many available both for computers as well as smart phones.
+Depending on your opinion of the use of screen time during homeschool, you could consider using academic-specific apps, some of which are free.
+Depending on your operating system, there are many available both for computers as well as smartphones.
 These can also make “free time” a little more educational, especially when waiting in places like the grocery store or the doctor's office.